 CBD College complies with ADA Standards to provide overall program accessibility throughout its campus for persons with disabilities.
-If a student is aware of or suspects there is a reason that may interfere with his/her ability to complete program requirements, for which the student requires an accommodation from the school, he/she should contact the Dean of Education or Chief Operating Officer and must provide appropriate documentation from a licensed healthcare provider.
+If a student is aware of or suspects there is a reason that may interfere with his/her ability to complete program requirements, for which the student requires an accommodation from the school, he/she should contact the Dean of Education, Chief Operating Officer or email ADA@cbd.edu and must provide appropriate documentation (e.g. a note from a licensed healthcare provider or IEP).
 Accommodations are not provided retroactively.
 Appropriate actions are facilitated by timely requests.
 Reasonable requests for appropriate accommodations in the didactic/theory portion of the program will be attempted and all requests will be held in confidence.
 CBD College is unable to provide accommodations that would result in a fundamental alteration of the school's program.